 Alemany Interchange Bike Lanes Project

 The Alemany Interchange Bike Lanes Project proposes striping changes for more safe biking and walking conditions through the “Alemany Maze” including new buffered bike lanes, flexible delineator posts to separate the bikeways from vehicles, high visibility crosswalks and hatched shoulders and narrowed travel lanes to reduce speeding.
-The project also proposes a buffered bike lane southbound on San Bruno Avenue from Alemany Boulevard to Silver Avenue.
-SFMTA staff anticipate no changes to parking from these improvements.
-The SFMTA Board of Directors will consider this proposal at their August 21, 2018, meeting.
+The project also includes a buffered bike lane southbound on San Bruno Avenue from Alemany Boulevard to Silver Avenue.
+No changes to parking will be made with this bicycle and pedestrian safety project.
+The project was approved by the SFMTA Board of Directors at their August 21, 2018, meeting.

 Safety is a significant issue in the interchange area, with several severe-injury or fatal collisions having occurred on the streets in and near the interchange in recent years.
 The Alemany Boulevard, San Bruno Avenue, and Bayshore Boulevard corridors, which converge at the Alemany Interchange, are all on the San Francisco High-Injury Network.
 Designated by the City’s Vision Zero initiative, High-Injury Corridors make up 13% of City streets with 75% of severe and fatal traffic related collisions.
 Future area improvements include a multi-use path and new signalized crosswalks to allow people to safely walk from San Bruno Avenue to the Alemany Farmers Market.